jmeickle/libRPG/docs/reference/source/reference/world.rst

     1. Instantiate the MapModel corresponding to that map.
     2. Instantiate a MicroWorld passing that MapModel.
-    3. Call MicroWorld.initial_config() passing the starting position and characters.
+    3. Call MicroWorld.initial_state() passing the starting position and characters.
     4. Call the MicroWorld's gameloop().

 For games that need more than one map:

     1. Define your WorldMaps, inheriting a class from it for each map.
     2. Instantiate the World.
 As parameter, pass a dict attributing a unique map id to each WorldMap-inherited class.
-    3. Call World.initial_config(), passing the starting map id, the starting position and the characters.
+    3. Call World.initial_state(), passing the starting map id, the starting position and the characters.
     4. Call the World's gameloop().

 After a world's gameloop ends, to quit the program it is good to call exit().
 This will terminate pygame gracefully.

-Note: to load from a save, in step 3 call load_config() instead, passing the name of the save file.
+Note: to load from a save, in step 3 call load_state() instead, passing the name of the save file.

 Examples
 --------